hashicorp/terraform-provider-pureport/website/docs/r/aws_connection.html.md

     * PRIVATE (Default)
     * PUBLIC
 * `cloud_service_hrefs` - (Optional) When PUBLIC peering is configured, a list of HREFs for the Public peering services to which we want access.
+* `tags` - (Optional) A dictionary of user defined key/value pairs to associate with this resource.

 ## Attributes